-Aboriginal Drug And Alcohol Treatment In Canada
+Aboriginal Drug and Alcohol Treatments

 Indigenous communities in Canada face unique challenges when it comes to drug and alcohol addiction treatment.
 Services and facilities can be far away and difficult to access from a physical and administrative perspective, and the programs themselves are frequently designed without proper consultation with the communities they should be serving.